-This is an absolutely stunning vintage rug from the High Atlas Mountains, handmade by the tribes of the Ait Ouaouzguite tribal confederation circa 1980.
+This is an absolutely stunning vintage rug from the Taznakht region handmade circa 1960 by the Ait Amer tribe, part of the Ait Ouaouzguite tribal confederation.
 Its black field is made from natural quality wool with vibrant colours introducing a variety of elaborate tribal motifs throughout the rug.
 Recognisable animal, bird and insect depictions include camels, chickens, and butterflies but there are probably more.
 Flowers are also depicted surrounding the central feature of the rug which is adorned with a cockerel.
-To add to its charm, some of the yellow weft is visible peeping through the central neutral area of the rug (see photo), only to be expected in a vintage rug that has been used in a family home.
+To add to its charm, some of the yellow weft is visible peeping through the central neutral area of the rug (see photo), attesting to its authentic vintage nature and a sign that this rug has been well-loved in a family home.
 A wonderful piece of tribal art.

 This one is a tribal masterpiece!
 The very dark natural field is the stage for the vibrant tribal motifs and animal/nature depictions.
 The life of the weaver is very apparent in all that she has put into her rug.
 Amazing!"

 - 2.60 m x 1.35 m / 8' 6" x 4' 5"

 Shipping within the UK and Europe - FREE

 US, Canada, Australia & New Zealand - FROM £35

 Rest of the world - PLEASE ENQUIRE

 About Ait Ouaouzguite rugs